MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 1. [Power Apps Studio modern command bar](#1--power-apps-studio-modern-command-bar): Dynamic command bar that shows a different set of commands based on the control selected.

-1. [App actions](#2--app-actions): Options to rename, share, run the app checker, add comments, preview, save, or publish the app.
+1. [App actions](#2--app-actions): Options to view properties, add comments, run the app checker, share, preview, save, or publish the app.

-1. [Properties list](#3--properties-list): List of properties for the selected object.
+1. [Properties list](#3--properties-list): List of properties for the selected object, such as *fill* or *height*.

 1. [Formula bar](#4--formula-bar): Compose or edit a formula for the selected property with one or more functions.

-1. [App authoring menu](#5--app-authoring-menu): Selection pane to switch between data sources and insert options.
+1. [App authoring menu](#5--app-authoring-menu): Selection pane to switch between data sources and allows you to insert options.

-1. [App authoring options](#6--app-authoring-options): Details pane with options relevant to the selected menu item for authoring the app.
+1. [App authoring options](#6--app-authoring-options): Tree view with all the screens and components of your app.

 1. [Canvas/screen](#7--canvasscreen): Primary canvas for composing the app structure.

-1. [Properties pane](#8--properties-pane) - properties list for the selected object in UI format.
+1. [Properties pane](#8--properties-pane): Properties list for the selected object in Tree view.

-1. [Settings and virtual agent](#9--virtual-agent): Go to the settings or get help building your app from a virtual agent.
+1. [Settings and copilot](#9--virtual-agent): Go to settings or get help building your app with a copilot.

-1. [Screen selector](#10--screen-selector): Switch between different screens in an app.
+1. [Screen selector](#10--screen-selector): Switch between different screens in your app.
+Tree view selections display here.

-1. [Change canvas screen size](#11--change-canvas-screen-size): Change the size of the canvas during an authoring experience in Power Apps Studio.
+1. [Change canvas screen size](#11--change-canvas-screen-size): Change the display size of the canvas as you author your app.

 Let's understand each option in Power Apps Studio in detail.

-## 1 – Power Apps Studio modern command bar
+### 1 – Power Apps Studio modern command bar

 Power Apps Studio options are available on the command bar.
 The options are relevant to the current session and app-related settings.

 :::image type="content" source="media/studio/pa-studio-options.png" alt-text="Screenshot that shows the command bar menu with lots of development options." lightbox="media/studio/pa-studio-options.png":::

-### Modern command bar
+#### Modern command bar

 The modern command bar displays the relevant set of commands depending on the control that is selected.
+For example, if you select an item to *insert*, you see the modern command bar change to accomodate your selection.

 :::image type="content" source="media/studio/pa-studio-command-bar.gif" alt-text="Moving image that shows how the command bar changes depending on which control is selected." lightbox="media/studio/pa-studio-command-bar.gif":::